People are usually in one of two minds about writing a birth plan, or as some prefer to call it, their ‘birth intentions’ or ‘birth preferences’.

 And not only that, but you get to research the many options you have available to you for the birth.

-Ideally you have already done some research and read empowering and informative books so you know the importance of your choices.
+Ideally you’ve already done some research and read empowering and informative books, so you know the importance of your choices.
 If you haven’t yet, it’s a great time to start, no matter how pregnant you might be.
-Just reading books like ‘Up The Duff’ or ‘What to Expect When You Are Expecting,’ is nowhere near enough, yet so many women seem to choose these two books.
-They might be enjoyable reading for some, but they will not adequately prepare you for birth.

 #2: Your Partner / Support Person Will Get To Know What You Want Too